bravoalpha79/k9-zen/README.md

 ### Features Left to Implement
 - Add the smooth scrolling function to links which lead to different sections of the same (current) page (Home and Training).
 - Add interactivity to the Home gallery (the option to open full-size images).
-- Enable the "Read more" anchors in Training to open the additional information as "inline" dropdown text rather than in pop-ups.
+- Enable the "Read more" anchors in Training to open the additional information as "inline" dropdown text rather than pop-ups.

 ## Technologies Used

 The languages, frameworks, libraries, and other tools used during this project:

 - HTML5 for page basic structure and content;
-- CSS3 for content styling;
+- CSS for content styling;
-- [Bootstrap](https://getbootstrap.com/) was used for grid layout, responsive design, Navbar and modal implementation, and some additional styling (Jumbotron, buttons);
+- [Bootstrap](https://getbootstrap.com/) was used for grid layout, responsive design, navigation bar and modal implementation, and some additional styling (Jumbotron, buttons);
 - Fonts were obtained from [Google Fonts](https://fonts.google.com/);
 - Icons were obtained from [Font Awesome](https://fontawesome.com/);
 - The "perfect background image" CSS code snippet was obtained from [CSS-tricks](https://css-tricks.com/).